mattermost/docs/source/install/troubleshooting.rst

 Scenario #3: SSO Users (OneLogin / Okta / etc)

-- Password reset is to be done on the IdP provider side instead of Mattermost.
+The password reset process is completed on the IdP provider side, and not via the Mattermost System Console.

 SAML Issues
 -------------------